 These prop replicas have been created from molds of the original weapons used in the film, using the same high impact urethane material as the props on set, and finished using the same techniques and materials.

 Richard Taylor, Special Effects Supervisor at Weta Workshop explains the use of urethane:

-Although we use steel and aluminium to make a lot of our swords, often we benefit from the casting of these in a high impact urethane as we are able to capture the complexity of detail we are wishing to cast into some of our weapons.
-We have therefore chosen to present our collector’s edition of Hobbit weapons in the same material used for the making of the film props to exactly replicate the techniques and artistry used in the films."
+We have chosen to present our collector's edition of Hobbit weapons in the same material used for the making of the film props, to exactly replicate the techniques and artistry used in the films.

-Dwalin's Axes come with a reinforced polystone wall plaque for display, pride of place, on your wall.
+Dwalin's Axes are an Open Edition piece, and come with a reinforced polystone wall plaque for display, pride of place, on your wall.

 Please Note - images are of a pre-production prototype.
 Each prop is painted by hand and slight variations will occur.
 Dimensions and weight are for each axe.